Bio

 Research

-- Graph representation learning, especially evolving graph structures.
+• Graph representation learning, especially those with evolving graph structures.

 Teaching